SOS: The San Onofre Syndrome: Synopsis

-SOS: The San Onofre Syndrome delves into the efforts of Southern California residents to address safety concerns about the condition of the San Onofre Nuclear Generating Station, which final shutdown was in 2013.
+SOS: The San Onofre Syndrome delves into the efforts of Southern California residents to address safety concerns about the condition of the San Onofre Nuclear Generating Station, whose final shutdown was in 2013.
 The film also examines the realization of a new threat: the presence of nuclear waste stored close to the sea, focusing on its long-term radioactivity.
 SOS is a documentary that raises awareness of the global challenges in nuclear waste management and discusses different approaches to handling these issues.
 Filmed over 12 years, it includes interviews with residents, activists, engineers, and nuclear energy experts to document public concerns and community responses to the facility.

 The film documents Prime Minister Naoto Kan's visit on June 4th, 2013 to San Diego to participate in a panel entitled “Fukushima: Ongoing Lessons for California”.
 The panel also featured Nuclear Regulatory Commission chairman Gregory Jaczko, former NRC Commissioner Peter A. Bradford, and nuclear engineer Arnie Gundersen, where they discussed topics related to nuclear energy and safety.
 The producer Mary Beth Brangan stated in an interview that the Fukushima accident catalyzed her and her life partner James Heddle into the making of this film.